How To Blend Vintage And Modern Styles Seamlessly

 People Also Ask

-The 70/30 rule in decorating is a guideline for achieving visual balance in a room.
-It suggests that approximately 70 percent of a space should feature a dominant color, pattern, or texture, while the remaining 30 percent should incorporate a secondary or accent element.
-This principle helps prevent a room from feeling too chaotic or too monotonous.
-For example, in a living room, 70 percent of the furniture might be in a neutral tone, with 30 percent in a bold accent color through pillows or a rug.
-At Golden Shore Design and Build, we often apply this rule to create cohesive interiors that feel intentional and harmonious.
-It is a simple yet effective tool for any homeowner looking to refresh their decor.
+The 70/30 rule in interior decorating is a guideline for achieving visual balance in a room.
+It suggests that 70 percent of a space should feature a dominant color, pattern, or style, while the remaining 30 percent should incorporate a secondary or accent element.
+This principle helps create a cohesive look without overwhelming the eye.
+For example, if you have a neutral sofa as your 70 percent anchor, you can introduce a bold patterned rug or vibrant throw pillows as the 30 percent accent.
+At Golden Shore Design and Build, we often apply this rule to harmonize large furniture pieces with smaller decorative accessories, ensuring a professional and inviting result.
+This approach works well in living rooms, bedrooms, and dining areas across San Diego.

 Related Blogs